Led creation of Shelter design system, reducing dev task times by 50% due to fewer lines of code written.

-Project Goals: Develop a centralized design system to maintain consistent branding.
+Project Goals: Develop a centralized design system to maintain consistent branding across all platforms..

 Collaborated with: Development teams, UX teams, marketing teams, and project managers.